-- B) Standing Committee Membership

 - 1) Voting Membership:

 - a) One (1) Chairperson

 - b) One (1) Legislative Council Representative

 - c) One (1) Representative from Student Lobby

 - d) Two (2) Representative from IVCRC

 - e) Four (4) Students-at Large

+- f) One (1) Part-Time Intern

+- g) One (1) Full-Time Intern

-- f) Lawyer
+- h) Lawyer

 - 2) Non- Voting Membership:

 - a) A.S.
 President

 - b) A.S.
 Attorney General

 - c) A.S.
 Controller(s)

+- C) Selection and Term of Office:

-- 1) The Chairperson and the four (4) Students-at-Large shall be recommended by the A.S.
+- 1) The Chairperson, the four (4) Students-at-Large, and the two (2) Interns shall be recommended by the A.S.
 Committee on Committees, then nominated by the A.S.
 President and approved by the Legislative Council for a term of one (1) academic year.
-The Legislative Council Representative shall be nominated by the Internal Vice President, the Lobby Representative shall be chosen by Student Lobby, and the IVCRC Representative shall be chosen by IVCRC and approved by the Legislative Council for the term of one (1) year. - 2) The lawyer shall be hired to facilitate this service.
+The Legislative Council Representative shall be nominated by the Internal Vice President, the Lobby Representative shall be chosen by Student Lobby, and the IVCRC Representative shall be chosen by IVCRC and approved by the Legislative Council for the term of one (1) year.

+- 2) The lawyer shall be hired to facilitate this service.
 (S)he shall be hired as an independent contractor, and not a University employee, and shall be fully hirable and accountable to the student body, via Legislative Council.
 His/her contract will be subject to Legislative Council approval, and shall state that any action pursued will not be directed by one UCSB student against another, nor against any student group on this campus.
-The lawyer shall be contracted on a yearly basis. - 3) The bidding process for the Legal Services contract will be overseen by a bidding committee consisting of: the current chair of the Legal Resource Center, no more than one half of the student-at-large representatives from Legal Resource Center, no more than two A.S.
+The lawyer shall be contracted on a yearly basis.

+- 3) The bidding process for the Legal Services contract will be overseen by a bidding committee consisting of: the current chair of the Legal Resource Center, no more than one half (1/2) of the student-at-large representatives from Legal Resource Center, no more than two (2) A.S.
 Legislative representatives, the chair of A.S.
 Business Services Committee, and the A.S.
 President.
 The A.S.
 President may designate another Executive Officer to serve on the bidding committee in his/her place.
 The A.S.
 Executive Director may serve as an ex-officio member of the bidding committee.
 Student-at-large representatives from Legal Resources that are not voting members of the bidding committee can serve as ex-officio members.
-The committee will make a recommendation in the name of Associated

-Students as to who should receive a contract bid.
+The committee will make a recommendation in the name of Associated Students as to who should receive a contract bid.
 The recommendation will be received by the Associated Student's President and the Executive Director.

+- D) Duties and Power of Part-Time Intern:

+- 1) Shall perform client intake to extract critical information to better articulate the circumstances to the lawyer.

+- 2) Shall utilize and maintain the client intake database to identify growing trends and issues of concern to better serve future clients.

+- 3) Shall assist the lawyer in legal research including case studies, law studies, case precedence, and different laws to further aid the clients.

+- 4) Shall perform secretarial tasks including, but not limited to: confirming appointments, responding to E-mails and phone calls, performing follow-up surveys.

+- 5) Shall attend weekly LRC meetings.